-I had the pleasure to interview Kelly Bagla, Esq. , CEO of Bagla Law Firm, APC.
-Kelly is a dynamic powerhouse of an attorney and has lived by the mantra “Grab the world by the pearls!
+I had the pleasure of interviewing Kelly Bagla, Esq., CEO of Bagla Law Firm, APC.
+Kelly is a dynamic powerhouse of an attorney and has lived by the mantra, “Grab the world by the pearls!
 It’s yours for the taking!”
 Having worked for the largest law firm in the world, with some of the best legal minds in business, Kelly has acquired a wealth of information on what it takes to make and run a successful business.
 She has made it her mission to share that information with other business owners to help them break the proverbial glass ceiling!
-She has a long list of impressive domestic and international clients who have deemed her “Queen of Business Law” and for good reason.
+She has a long list of impressive domestic and international clients who have deemed her the “Queen of Business Law” and for good reason.
 She’s tough as nails, smart as a whip and determined to make your business successful!
-Kelly wrote “Go Legal Yourself!” as a way to finally empower business owners with the best information there is on how to launch, grow and sustain their business legally!
-By creating the “4 Legal Lifecycles” of a business, Kelly broke down how to start, grow, establish and exit a business into 4 easy steps that can make a business bullet proof and extremely successful!
+Kelly wrote, “Go Legal Yourself!” as a way to finally empower business owners with the best information there is on how to launch, grow and sustain their business legally!
+By creating the “4 Legal Lifecycles” of a business, Kelly broke down how to start, grow, establish and exit a business into four easy steps that can make a business bullet proof and extremely successful!
 She loves educating people about how to succeed as a business entrepreneur and is especially passionate about working with veterans and women in business!
 (If dogs could own businesses, she’d help them too!)
 She’s madly in love with her Marine husband and their 3 beautiful dogs!

-I am the baby of seven and all my siblings are professionals in the medical field, but ever since I was 5 years old, I wanted to be a lawyer.
+I am the baby of seven and all my siblings are professionals in the medical field, but ever since I was five years old, I wanted to be a lawyer.
 I had no idea what a lawyer was or did at the time, all I knew was that I wanted to be one.
 The fact that I had no desire to follow in my siblings’ footsteps was another motivation for me to pursue law.
-Knowing that pursuing a career path in law would be difficult since I would be the first attorney in my family, I stuck to my guns and followed my dram to become an attorney.
+Knowing that pursuing a career path in law would be difficult since I would be the first attorney in my family, I stuck to my guns and followed my dream to become an attorney.
 This has been the best decision of my life.

 One — If you want something, you go after it with all your heart or don’t bother at all.